Digital Learning for Staff

 All students should have regular opportunities to develop 21st Century competencies, technology and digital citizenship skills, and digital literacy.
 WCSD's Digital Learning efforts, including regular access to technology, provides our students with opportunities to learn and experience the modern world, and helps prepare them for modern careers and colleges.

 To be prepared for the modern workforce and the complexity of the 21st Century, students should master 21st century learning skills.
-Click HERE to see resources available to teachers to help build students' 21st Century Competencies.
+Click 21st Century Learning to see resources available to teachers to help build students' 21st Century Competencies.

-Click HERE to access resources on how to use Microsoft Teams that apply to your job title.
+Click Getting Started with Teams to access resources on how to use Microsoft Teams that apply to your job title.

 In a digital world, students need regular opportunities to learn how to stay safe and act appropriately online.
-Click HERE to access WCSD's Digital Citizenship resources.
+Click Digital Citizenship to access WCSD's Digital Citizenship resources.

 Computer Science is more than just computer programming.
 It is computational thinking, logical reasoning, critical thinking, and problem-solving.
 WCSD is working to provide more Computer Science and Coding opportunities for students.
-Click HERE to access WCSD's Computer Science and Coding resources.
+Click Computer Science to access WCSD's Computer Science and Coding resources.

 Have a question related to digital learning in WCSD?
-The FAQs HERE answer a variety of common questions.
+Click Frequently Asked Questions to get answers to common questions.

 Notice of Non-Discrimination and Web-Accessibility